 These are funded companies with named founders and identified markets.
 WithCoverage raised capital to sell insurance directly to CFOs.
 Crosby raised capital to handle legal work without law firms.
 Mercor and Juicebox are placing candidates without staffing firms.
 Rillet is closing books without accounting firms.

-None of them have your client relationships or your domain knowledge.
-They don't have the trust you've built over years.
-But they don't need those things yet.
-They are starting with the commodity work: the standardized, high-volume tasks that make up a large share of what most firms bill for.
-By the time they move into the judgment work, they will have accumulated proprietary data about what good outcomes look like.
-Data that incumbents don't have, because incumbents never had to codify it.
+None of them have the client relationships, the domain knowledge, or the trust an incumbent firm has built over years.
+But they don’t need those things yet.
+They’re starting with the commodity work: the standardized, high-volume tasks that make up a large share of what most firms bill for.
+By the time they move into the judgment work, they’ll have accumulated proprietary data about what good outcomes look like.
+Incumbents don’t have that data, because they never had to codify it.

-Sequoia told its portfolio companies that professional services revenue is the next trillion-dollar opportunity.
-That is not a blog post by a commentator.
-It is a funding thesis by the firm that backed Apple, Google, Stripe, and Nvidia.
+Sequoia told its portfolio companies that professional services revenue is the next big opportunity.
+The firm that backed Apple, Google, Stripe, and Nvidia put that in writing as a funding thesis, and the founders it funds are reading it as instructions.